coleifer/peewee/docs/peewee/playhouse.rst

             will be used.
 Failing either of those conditions, the last overall field on the model will be used.

+        .. note:: BM25 only works with FTS4 tables.

         .. code-block:: python

             docs = Document.search_bm25('search term')